Export to Mexico: documentation and opportunities | Octagona Srl

 Export to Mexico: documentation and opportunities

-For Italian companies interested in expanding their business in the Americas, the’export to Mexico can represent a high-growth market and a strategic opportunity.
-Due to its favorable geographic location, free trade agreements and continued growth in domestic demand, Mexico offers a wide range of trade opportunities.
-A key factor in this context is thetrade agreement between the European Union (EU) and Mexico, playing a central role in bilateral economic relations, strengthening political dialogue and cooperation between the two countries in several areas.
+For Italian companies interested in expanding their business in the Americas, the’export to Mexico can represent a fast-growing market and a strategic opportunity.
+Thanks to its favorable geographical position, free trade agreements, and continuous growth in domestic demand, Mexico offers a wide range of business possibilities.
+A key factor in this context istrade agreement between the European Union (EU) and Mexico, which plays a central role in bilateral economic relations, strengthening political dialogue and cooperation between the two countries in various sectors.

-The trade provisions of the agreement were introduced in two stages: the first, covering trade in goods, in 2000, and the second, covering services, in 2001.
-In 2016, the two sides began a process of modernizing the agreement to address new global economic challenges.
-An “agreement in principle” on the trade part of the new agreement was reached in April 2018, while technical details on government procurement were finalized in 2020.
-Currently, the updated agreement is in the process of finalizing the necessary internal procedures in both sides, with the aim of consolidating and expanding mutual trade opportunities.
+The trade provisions of the agreement were introduced in two phases: the first, related to trade in goods, in 2000, and the second, concerning services, in 2001.
+In 2016, the two parties initiated a modernization process of the agreement to address new global economic challenges.
+An “agreement in principle” on the trade part of the new agreement was reached in April 2018, while technical details on public procurement were finalized in 2020.
+Currently, the updated agreement is in the process of concluding the necessary internal procedures on both sides, with the aim of consolidating and expanding mutual trade opportunities.

 Export to Mexico

 Italian enterprises that intend to export to Mexico must pay attention to the proper preparation of documentation.
-The commercial invoice is the first document required and should contain detailed information such as HS code, country of origin and an accurate description of the goods, with any serial numbers or technical identifications, to avoid misunderstandings.
-Another indispensable document is the packing list, which must be attached to the shipment e must clearly specify the content, size and quantity of exported items, thus facilitating customs operations.
+The commercial invoice it is the first document required and must contain detailed information such as the SA code, the country of origin, and an accurate description of the goods, with any serial numbers or technical identifications, to avoid misunderstandings.
+Another indispensable document is the packing list, which must be attached to the shipment e must clearly specify the content, dimensions, and quantity of the exported items, thus facilitating customs operations.

-As for the’product labeling, Mexico has specific regulations established by the standard NOM-050-SCFI-2004.
-It is essential for companies to check the current regulations for their sector, as labeling is one of the most critical aspects in import operations.
+Regarding the’product labeling, Mexico has specific regulations established by the standard NOM-050-SCFI-2004.
+It is essential for businesses to verify the current provisions for their sector, as labeling is one of the most critical aspects of import operations.

 The importance of rules of origin

-In order to obtain the benefits under the free trade agreement, it is essential to comply with rules of origin, which determine the “economic nationality” of traded products.
-These rules are essential to ensure that goods benefiting from preferential tariffs meet certain origin criteria.
+To obtain the benefits expected from the free trade agreement, it is crucial to comply with the rules of origin, which determine the “economic nationality” of the products traded.
+These rules are essential to ensure that goods benefiting from preferential tariffs meet certain rules of origin.
 The rules of origin have been defined in Annex III of the decision No. 2/2000 of the EC-Mexico Joint Council. and have undergone updates to reflect developments in customs classifications and technical specifications.

-A product is eligible for preferential tariffs if it is wholly produced in the EU or Mexico, or if it is manufactured using non-originating materials, provided that these materials undergo sufficient transformation.
-In some cases, a certain percentage of non-originating materials can be used without compromising tariff benefits.
-The agreement, finally, provides for flexibility measures such as bilateral cumulation, which allows materials from Mexico to be considered as originating in the EU and vice versa, and tolerance, which allows non-originating materials to be used up to 10%.
+A product can benefit from preferential tariffs if it is wholly produced in the EU or Mexico, or if it is manufactured using non-originating materials, provided that these materials undergo sufficient transformations.
+In some cases, a certain percentage of non-originating materials may be used without jeopardizing preferential benefits.
+The agreement, finally, provides for flexibility measures such as bilateral cumulation, which allows materials originating in Mexico to be considered as originating in the EU and vice versa, and the tolerance rule, which permits the use of up to 10% of non-originating materials.

 How to apply for a preferential rate

-In order to qualify for the preferential rate for the’export to Mexico, importers must provide proof of the origin of the products, which can be certified by a EUR.1 certificate or through a declaration of origin.
-The EUR.1 certificate is issued by Mexico's “Secretaría de Economía” and must be accompanied by the four-digit tariff classification of the product.
-If the total amount of the products does not exceed EUR 500 for small packages or EUR 1,200 for personal luggage, no proof of origin is required.
+To take advantage of the preferential rate for’export to Mexico, importers must provide proof of origin for the products, which can be certified by a EUR.1 certificate or through a declaration of origin.
+The EUR.1 certificate is issued by the “Secretaría de Economía” of Mexico and must be accompanied by the four-digit tariff classification of the product.
+If the total amount of the products does not exceed 500 euros for small packages or 1,200 euros for personal luggage, no proof of origin is required.

-Alternatively, the approved exporter or any other exporter with a total value of less than 6,000 euros may issue a declaration of origin, which must be signed and contain the necessary information to identify the products.
+Alternatively, the authorized exporter or any other exporter with an overall value of less than 6,000 Euros may issue a declaration of origin, which must be signed and contain the necessary information to identify the products.

 Open Company in Mexico